Christine Donisthorpe

 Christine Ann Donisthorpe (née Benes; May 31, 1932 - July 23, 2017) was an American politician who was a Democratic member of the New Mexico State Senate from 1979 to 1996.
 She attended the University of Montana and San Juan College and worked in real estate.
-She was also chairwoman of the Bloomfield School Board from 1975 to 1981.
+She was also the chairwoman of the Bloomfield School Board from 1975 to 1981.
 Along with her husband, Oscar, she was also an alfalfa hay farmer near Bloomfield, New Mexico.